 Women expect to throw up during the first months of pregnancy; morning sickness is a rite of passage for many expecting mothers.
 But no one expects this typical pregnancy symptom to morph into a monster that can threaten the health—and sometimes the lives—of a mom and baby.

 Hyperemesis gravidarum (HG) is an extreme form of morning sickness, defined by the Hyperemesis Education and Research Foundation as “unrelenting, excessive pregnancy-related nausea and/or vomiting that prevents adequate intake of food and fluids.”
-You may have learned about the condition when it landed Kate Middleton in the hospital while she was pregnant with Prince George.
-She has since suffered from the illness twice more with her following two pregnancies.
+You may have learned about the condition when it landed Kate Middleton in the hospital while she was pregnant, or when Amy Schumer went public with her HG.
 Affecting about one to three percent of women, HG can lead to weight loss, malnutrition and dehydration.
 In severe cases, it can lead to miscarriage and, rarely, it can be fatal.

 “You know that sick feeling you have right before you throw up?” says Erin Rundquist, an Ottawa mother of three who lost 40 pounds in her first pregnancy due to HG.
 “Imagine that 24 hours a day for nine months.
 Throwing up 20 to 30 times was a good day.”

-Gideon Koren, a paediatrician, pharmacologist, and the director of the Motherisk program at Toronto’s Sick Kids Hospital, says that pregnant women who are throwing up or nauseated—especially those who can’t eat or drink—need to discuss treatment with their doctors or midwives.
+Gideon Koren, a paediatrician and pharmacologist, says that pregnant women who are throwing up or nauseated—especially those who can’t eat or drink—need to discuss treatment with their doctors or midwives.
 “People still believe any medication in pregnancy is not good for the fetus.
 This is simply not true,” Koren says.
 “Women are willing to suffer so their baby won’t.
-But if they suffer, baby suffers, too.”
+But if they suffer, the baby suffers, too.”

 A woman can be diagnosed with HG by her doctor, who will be looking for rapid weight loss (1.5 pounds or more per week), recurrent ketosis (urine is positive for ketones) and frequent and/or severe nausea and vomiting.
 “Regular” morning sickness, on the other hand, has little to no weight loss or ketosis, and less frequent bouts of nausea/vomiting, but is still a treatable condition.